luv2027/leetcode_v1/README.md

-# leetcode_v1
+## Leetcode clone

-Build an end to end leetcode v1:
+Build an end to end leetcode clone

-1.)
-Users should be able to sign in
+- Users should be able to sign in
-2.)
-Users should be able to list all the problem statements 3.)
-Users should be able to submit solutions and get back results 4.)
-Users should get points based on how fast their submission was 5.)
-Global leaderboard which contains daily, weekly, monthly and all time rankers
+- Users should be able to list all the problem statements
+- Users should be able to submit solutions and get back results
+- Users should get points based on how fast their submission was
+- Global leaderboard which contains daily, weekly, monthly and all time rankers